savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 Please note that this graph was done on a development branch of liquidsoap and is not necessarily reflective of the memory usage of the final `2.3.0` release!

-As we can see, memory usage varies greatly.
-In particular, `ffmpeg` adds a lot of it which was expected since it depends of a lot of shared libraries!
+As we can see, memory usage is roughtly the same except for `ffmpeg`.
+This was expected because `ffmpegs` adds a lot of shared libraries.

+Clearly, if you are not using any of `ffmpeg`'s optional features and memory usage is a concern, make sure to disable this optional feature.
+And, for good measure, any other optional feature that you do not use.

 ### Jemalloc

 In previous releases, we had enabled [jemalloc](https://jemalloc.net/) by default but forgot to do our homework!

-While `jemalloc` is very good as optimizing memory allocations for things like quick reclaim and etc, which is great for short-term memory allocations like is done in `ffmpeg`, it turns out that it is **not** a tool to optimize the overall amount of allocated memory.
+While `jemalloc` is very good for optimizing memory allocations for things like small allocations and quick reclaim, which is great for short-term memory allocations like is done in `ffmpeg`, it turns out that it is **not** a tool to optimize the overall amount of allocated memory.

 Here's the same breakdown as above but with `jemalloc` enabled: